yejihan92/yejihan92.github.io/essays/design-and-software.md

 In other words, it can be thought that "pattern" is a specific aspect in which something is done, and it refers to something that has a repetitive form.
 <br />
 <br />
-Considering the dictionary meanings of the two words together, a design pattern is interpreted as a specific repetitive aspect of a plan to create something.
+Considering the dictionary meanings of the two words together, a design pattern is considered as a specific repetitive aspect of a plan to create something.
 <br />
 <br />
 <br />